google/cpp-async-rpc/README.md

    contortions).

  * Meta-programming toolkit: support for compile-time sequences with associated compile-time or run-time values.
-Support compile-time iteration on list of types or values.
-Compile-time and `constexpr` mapping and aggregation of data sequences.
+The library supports compile-time iteration on lists of types or values, and compile-time and `constexpr` mapping (`transform()`) and aggregation (`accumulate()`) of data sequences.

- * A serialization framework supporting portable binary serialization of most of the standard types in modern C++, including primitive types, strings, sequences and associative containers.
-Smart pointers (including run-time polymorphism and object graphs) are also supported.
+ * A serialization framework that supports portable binary serialization of most of the standard types in modern C++, including primitive types, strings, sequences and associative containers. cpp-async-rpc can also serialize smart pointers (including run-time polymorphic types and possibly cyclic object graphs).

- * Asynchronous primitives for operating on files, sockets and timers, coupled with synchronization primitives (mutexes, semaphores, flags, queues, futures) that also support asynchronicity and event composition (via `select`).
-The synchronization primitives are drop-in replacements for the standard library ones, but they are built on POSIX pipes so that they can be used in `select` or `poll`.
+ * Asynchronous primitives for operating on files, sockets and timers, coupled with synchronization primitives (mutexes, semaphores, flags, queues, futures) that also support asynchronicity and event composition.
+A `select()` function allows to compose events so that the first one to trigger is notified.
+The synchronization primitives are drop-in replacements for the standard library ones, but they are built on POSIX pipes so that they can be used in `select()` or `poll()`.

- * A superset of `std::thread` with support for stackable execution contexts.
+ * A subclass of `std::thread` with support for stackable execution contexts.
-   The `context` primitive can hold data or deadlines to be propagated across RPC call boundaries.
-The contexts can also be cancelled triggering exceptions whenever the associated thread attempts any asynchronous or I/O operation.
+   The `context` primitive can hold data or deadlines that are propagated across RPC call boundaries.
+If a context is cancelled, any I/O operation or asynchronous wait related to it will throw an exception immediately.

  * Networking support for resolving domain names and ports, and establishing both client and server connections.